pluskid/Mocha.jl/docs/user-guide/solver.rst

 .. class:: TrainingSummary

    This is a coffee break in which the solver talks about the training summary.
-   Currently, only the training objective function value at the current iteration is reported.
-Reporting for other solver states like the current learning rate and momentum could be easily added.
+   The training objective function value at the current iteration is reported by default.
+You can also call the function with the following named parameters in order to customize the output:

+   .. attribute:: showIter(=true)
+   Shows the current iteration number.

+   .. attribute:: showObj_val(=true)
+   Shows the current value of the objective function.

+   .. attribute:: showLR(=false)
+   Shows the current value of the learning rate.

+   .. attribute:: showMom(=false)
+   Shows the current momentum.

    The training summary at iteration 0 shows the results before training starts.